List of United States Navy aircraft squadrons: Electronic Attack (VAQ) squadrons

 The VAQ (V-fixed wing, A-attack, Q-electronic countermeasure) designation was established in 1968 to designate "Tactical Electronic Warfare Squadron".
 On 30 March 1998 the name of the designation was changed to "Electronic Attack Squadron" and all VAQ squadrons then in existence were renamed from "Tactical Electronic Warfare Squadron ___" to "Electronic Attack Squadron ___".

-Carrier air wing Electronic Attack Squadrons consist of seven EA-18G Growlers while expeditionary squadrons are made up of only five.
+Carrier air wing Electronic Attack Squadrons consist of seven Boeing EA-18G Growlers while land based "expeditionary" squadrons are made up of only five.
 The primary mission of the Growler is Suppression of Enemy Air Defenses (SEAD) in support of strike aircraft and ground troops by interrupting enemy electronic activity and obtaining tactical electronic intelligence within the combat area.

 Most VAQ squadrons are operationally assigned to a carrier air wing and administratively to Electronic Attack Wing, Pacific Fleet which is a type wing.
-However, six are "expeditionary squadrons" (including the one USNR squadron) which deploy to fixed land bases.
-These non-carrier based squadrons were formed as a result of the USAF's decision to retire its fleet of EF-111A aircraft without replacement in the 1990s.
+However, six are land based squadrons (including the one USNR squadron) which do not deploy as part of a carrier air wing but instead deploy independently to land bases.
+These non-carrier air wing squadrons are called "expeditionary" squadrons and were formed as a result of the USAF's decision to retire its fleet of EF-111A Raven aircraft without replacement in the 1990s.
 The Navy was tasked to replace that lost capability with support from the USAF and as such the five active component expeditionary squadrons are each augmented by one or two USAF pilots or Combat Systems Officers (CSOs) of the 390th Electronic Combat Squadron (390th ECS).
-The Fleet Replacement Squadron is also augmented by 390th ECS CSOs serving as instructors.
+The Fleet Replacement Squadron (FRS) is also augmented by 390th ECS CSOs serving as instructors.
 The expeditionary squadrons are assigned both operationally and administratively to Electronic Attack Wing, Pacific Fleet except for VAQ-209 which is administratively assigned to the USNR's Tactical Support Wing.

 The single Fleet Replacement Squadron is based at Naval Air Station Whidbey Island, WA.
 Deployable squadrons when not deployed are all home-ported at Naval Air Station Whidbey Island, WA.
 The exception is VAQ-141, which is forward deployed to MCAS Iwakuni, Japan with Carrier Air Wing Five.